percona/pmm/docs/using/platform/dbaas.md

 ### Delete a DB Cluster

-1. Identify the database cluster to be deleted.
+1. Find the row with the database cluster you want to delete.

 2. In the *Actions* column, open the <i class="uil uil-ellipsis-v"></i> menu and click *Delete*.